dtkeppler/100-days-of-code/log.md

 **Takeaways:**  Worked on data structures and loops.
 Starting to get tricky; gonna need to spend more time on Profile Lookup.
 Should review "Using Objects for Lookups" and "Nesting For Loops" again.

 **Link to work:** n/a

+### Day 6: June 12, 2017
+#### Time: 1.5 hours

+**Today's Progress**: Continued FCC Basic JavaScript course; still on "Profile Lookup", but making progress.

+**Takeaways:**  Man, this one is tricky.
+Finally realized that in order to run through an entire for-loop and pick out the target object, variables are needed for the object that meets the condition, as well as for the object's index.

+**Link to work:** n/a